 We are a nonprofit, faith-based organization working in the community with children with disabilities and their families to facilitate inclusion in all spheres of life.

-Since 2019 we have worked in the Lubombo region of Eswatini to bring about change for children living with disabilities.
+Since 2019, we have worked in the Lubombo region of Eswatini to bring about change for children living with disabilities and their families.

 Built on the WHO's Community-Based Rehabilitation model, we assist our members to gain access to services in health, livelihoods, social inclusion, and empowerment.